 So here’s what you can do this week to make that happen.

 Step 1: Find a place you can influence

 I think it’s easier to influence people offline.
 Attention spans are higher and bounce rates are lower (closing a tab is easier than exiting a conversation).

+In some parts of the world, in-person networking is starting to happen again, so don’t dismiss it because of the pandemic.
 Find a group near you where the focus is primarily business, and find out what sort of events they have going on in the future.
 Check your local Chamber of Commerce, BNI group, or meetup.com to find candidates.
 Bear in mind that the goal isn’t necessarily to find a place that has qualified clients milling around the room; rather, you’re just looking for people you can influence in some way.

 Step 2: Talk to people about their business/goals, and find ways to tie it to your business